hotwax/oms-documentation/user-manuals/orders/order-management/allocate-sales-order.md

 ## Manage Auto-Cancel Date

+Managing orders is a complex process, and sometimes, items fail to be fulfilled due to inventory unavailability across facilities.
+When this occurs, it's crucial to set an auto-cancel date to streamline operations and ensure resource allocation is optimized.

+This feature allows users to easily modify or remove auto-cancel dates from orders that are marked unfillable due to failed brokering attempts.
+By providing this functionality, HotWax Commerce empowers users to maintain control over their orders, preventing unnecessary delays and potential customer dissatisfaction.

-### Update Auto-cancel Date on single order
+**Update the Auto-cancel Date on a single order:**

+1. Choose the specific order you want to manage and click on it to enter the Sales Order View page.
-1. Go to the Item section and click on the edit function next to the auto-cancel date.
+2. In the Item section of the Sales Order View page, locate the auto-cancel date and click on the edit function next to it.
-2. Update the date from the Calendar.
+3. From the Calendar that appears, select the new date for the auto-cancelation.
-3. Click on Save function to save changes.
+4. After updating the date, click on the `Save` function to apply the changes.

-### Remove Auto-cancel Date from single order
+**Remove Auto-cancel Date from single order:**

+1. Choose the specific order you want to modify and enter the Sales Order View page.
-1. Go to the Item Section and click on the edit function next to the auto-cancel date.
+2. In the Item section, locate the auto-cancel date and click on the edit function next to it.
-2. Click on the delete icon to remove the auto cancel date.
+3. Click on the delete icon next to the auto-cancel date to remove it from the order.
-3. Click on Save function to save changes.
+4. Confirm the changes by clicking on the `Save` function.

 ## Move Items to Order Parking